yashgoenka/chat-apple-notes/README.md

 1. **Note Extraction**: The application uses AppleScript to extract notes from the Apple Notes application.

-2. **Vector Store**: Extracted notes are processed and stored in a vector database, allowing for efficient semantic searching.
+2. **Vector Store**: Extracted notes are vectorized and stored in a vector database for semantic search.

-3. **OpenAI Integration**: The application uses OpenAI's GPT model to understand and respond to your queries and conversations.
+3. **OpenAI Integration**: The application uses OpenAI's GPT-4o Assistant API for queries, vector store, and conversations.

 4. **Interactive CLI**: The Typer library is used to create an intuitive command-line interface for interacting with your notes.